Palashio/libra/info/Reference Manual.md

 libra.generate_clustering_plots(kmeans, dataPandas, dataset)
 ```

-Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation
+Generates/stores all relevant plots for clustering models

+*Parameters --*

-Parameters -- instruction_label: `str`
+kmeans: `str`

 Acquires a string based of the instruction sent to encode in the form of a mask

+dataPandas

+The

+dataset

+Data to be analyzed that is selected/sent via written query (is by default set to dataframe format)

+*Returns --*

-Returns -- mask: `[int/long, int/long, int/long]`
+mask: `[int/long, int/long, int/long]`

 Outputs an list of encoded numerical representation of the instruction text recieved